dhrandy/bambu-bridge/README.md

 7. Tell your assistant the public URL.
 It will store the API key in its vault and wire up `bambu status` from there.

+## Login and verification

+Bambu sometimes gates a login behind an email verification code.
+When that
+happens:

+1. The bridge logs the demand and backs off to one login retry per hour.
+   Don't hammer it; repeated attempts get the address throttled and the code emails stop arriving for a while.
+2. Grab the freshest code from your email and POST it to `/verify`:
+   `curl -H "X-Api-Key: <key>" -H "Content-Type: application/json" -d '{"code":"123456"}' https://bambu-bridge.<your-domain>/verify`
+3. A `{"ok": true}` response means the session is saved and the bridge is connected.
+No restart needed.

+## Session persistence

+The login session lives at `/data/session.json` inside the container, on the named volume `bambu-bridge-data`.
+Restarts, image updates, and redeploys reuse it, so you only need a verification code again if the session actually expires.
+If you ever need to force a fresh login, delete the volume and redeploy.

+## Updating the image

+Dockhand workflow: stop the container, pull the image, start the container.
+No image or container deletion needed.
+The session volume keeps you logged in across updates.

 ## Notes

 - The bridge re-logs-in and rebuilds its MQTT connection daily, so the Bambu token (expires after ~3 months) never goes stale silently.
 - Read-only by design: it never sends commands to the printer.
+- Ports are published as `28550:8080`.
+Binding to `127.0.0.1` caused reverse-proxy 502 errors in this setup, so the plain mapping is used.
 - Uses `pybambu` vendored from [greghesp/ha-bambulab](https://github.com/greghesp/ha-bambulab)
   (the standalone PyPI `pybambu` package is stale).